dipaish/mysql-phpmyadmin-docker/workspace/inClassL1.md

 ## In-Class Task 1: Getting Started with Database

-You are required to complete the following tasks in-class on the same day and push it to GitHub.
-(1 point)
+You are required to complete the following tasks in-class on the same day.
+There is no need to submit these inclass tasks.

 1. Write a SQL statement to create a new database named fname_lname (replace fname and lname with your first and last name, respectively).